xratberkeley/decal-site/labs/Oculus/lab1.md

 First, our project does not have any packages that support XR functionality, so let us install them.

 Go to **Window > Package Manager** and switch the top tab from "Packages: In Project" to "Packages: Unity Registry" to see all of the available packages.
-Install "XR Plugin Management", "Oculus XR Plugin", and "XR Interaction Toolkit".
+Install

+"XR Plugin Management"

+"Oculus XR Plugin"

+"XR Interaction Toolkit"

 Let the package manager restart your project to make changes if asked.
 Now we have the necessary packages to get started!

 (If you don't see XR Interaction Toolkit then click the "+" on the top left and "Add Package by Name..." and insert "com.unity.xr.interaction.toolkit".)

 ![image](../../assets/images/oculus/lab1/Screenshot 2022-09-14 193113_1.png)

 Next, we need to define default inputs so when we make the GameObject for the player, it will have inputs mapped to the Rift S control set.
-To first set the defaults, go to **XR > XR Interaction Toolkit > 2.1.1 > Starter Assets**, and select "XRI Default Left Controller" and select "Add to ActionBasedController default".
+To first set the defaults, go to the bottom of the editor where the file explorer is, and select: **XR > XR Interaction Toolkit > 2.1.1 > Starter Assets**, and select "XRI Default Left Controller" and select "Add to ActionBasedController default".
 There is another default for the right controller, do the same for this one.

 ![image](../../assets/images/oculus/lab1/xrdefault.jpg)